radixdlt/babylon-node/README.md

 # Radix Babylon Node - Java

-This is the monorepo for consensus, execution, and networking for the [Radix DLT](https://www.radixdlt.com) Distributed Ledger.
+This is the repository for the upcoming Babylon release of the Radix Node.

 It includes a variant implementation of the [HotStuff](https://arxiv.org/abs/1803.05069) BFT-style consensus.